heroku/nibs/setup.md

     npm install
     ```

+1. Create a local database
+    - Install and start [Postgres](http://www.postgresql.org/) on your local machine
+    - Create a database called **nibs**
+    - If your database is available using **postgres://@127.0.0.1:5432/nibs**, you have nothing else to do
+    - If you use another database URL, either define a shell environment variable called **DATABASE_URL**, or modify **server/config.js** to provide your own default URL

 1. Start the server

     ```
     node server
     ```

-1. Run the application
+1. Run the application.
 Open a browser and access the following URL:

     [http://localhost:5000](http://localhost:5000)